12 Months of Prepping – The First Year

 • Duct tape

-• Add an additional 3 days of water to your supply per person and per pet
+• An additional 3 days of water to your supply per person and pet

 TASKS:

-• Follow up on efforts to organize your family and your neighborhood
+• Follow up on efforts to organize a preparedness initiative for your family and your neighborhood.

 • Conduct an earthquake drill at home: stop, drop and hold, then go outside.
-(Remember, and earthquake can happen anywhere as recent events have demonstrated.)
+(Remember, an earthquake can happen anywhere as recent events have demonstrated.)

 • Swap out stored medications with fresh versions.
 Review your prescription medicines and add those that are missing from your kit.